zac-garby/argtyper/README.md

 ## Example

-Here is a basic program using argtyper.
+Here is a basic program using _argtyper_.
 In it, a simple function, called `add`, is defined, with two arguments, called _a_ and _b_.
 Both of them are _Number_'s : the allowed type is written following an equals, after the name of the argument.